lconcia/life_sciences_ml_at_tacc/docs/section1/tap_and_jupyter.rst

 -------------------

-If you encounter an error while using TAP, or if your job status remains in "PENDING" for more than a few moments, alert with workshop instructors.
+If you encounter an error while using TAP, or if your job status remains in "PENDING" for more than a few moments, alert the workshop instructors.

 .. note::